jumpinjackie/forge-e33-mod/BUGS.md

-# Dark Shores

-Always comes into play tapped, won't let me reveal a Nevron card to offset this effect.

-I templated this off of Auntie's Hovel which does the same thing but with Goblin cards!

-The UB mana ability seems to be used for auto-payment even if you don't meet the activation condition.

 # Gestral Merchant

 Can generate excess tokens on overkill.
 The intent was only to generate tokens up to the creature's toughness